owin/museum-piece-gate/SPEC.md

 ## Definition

-OWIN is neither framework nor server.
-It is an interface through which which servers and frameworks or applications can communicate with each other.
-OWIN is defined by three core interfaces: `IApplication`, `IRequest`, and `IResponse`.
+OWIN comprises three core interfaces: `IApplication`, `IRequest`, and `IResponse`.
 Broadly speaking, hosts provide application objects with request objects, and application objects provide response objects back to the server.
 In this document, an OWIN-compatible web server is referred to as a “host”, and an object implementing `IApplication` is referred to as an “application”.
 How an application is provided to a host is outside the scope of this specification.

+<a name="IApplication"></a>
 ### IApplication

     public interface IApplication